REDFS12/Project1_Pandemie/README.md

 ### 3. Serve Locally
 Use any static server tool like Live Server

-### 🤝 Contributing
+### 4. 🤝 Contributing

-Feel free to fork the repo and submit a pull request.
+Feel free to submit a pull request.
 Bug reports and feature ideas are welcome!

-Developed by Nabil1030 & REDFS12
+Developed by Nabil-1030 & REDFS12